 An important step in the planning and approval process is ensuring that the proposed site of your solar modules matches your expectations.
 Your Renewable Energy Adviser will provide you a proposed layout for your approval with a signature or email confirmation.
 This must be received prior to installing your solar PV array.

 Installations are generally booked a few weeks in advance.
 Our Customer Care team will be in contact to organise a suitable time.
 We require a responsible person over the age of 18 to be at home on the day of installation.
 This is to allow the installers access and to available for any queries that may arise.
 You will also need to sign the necessary paperwork authorising the creation and assignment of your Small Technology Certificates (STCs) (unless you have chosen not to receive a Solar Credit discount), and settle any outstanding account.

 Your invoice typically comprises a cash amount and a Small Technology Certificate (STC) amount – in the form of a Solar Credit discount paid in advance to you.
 As we receive payment for STCs up to 2 months after paperwork submission, we require the remaining contribution of the project price to be paid prior to the installation date and for you to sign the STC paperwork on the day of install.
-Any payments on the installation day can be by bank cheque to installers.
 Electronic funds transfers should be made prior to installation day.

 On the day of installation, our team will attend your site with all materials and equipment required for installation.
 Please ensure they have easy and clear access to the required work areas including roof and ceiling access points, and any other sites identified on the day.

 Please do not switch the system on until your metering installation is completed.